AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 ### Mint Fee

-When users open a vault, they deposit collateral and can mint agTokens depending on the collateral ratio of the vault.
+When users open a vault, they deposit collateral and can mint stablecoins depending on the collateral ratio of the vault.
 At this point, they could be charged a mint fee that would increase their debt.

-For example, if the mint fee is 1%, after minting 100 agTokens users would find themselves with 101 agTokens of debt.
+For example, if the mint fee is 1%, after minting 100 stablecoins users would find themselves with 101 stablecoin of debt.

 This fee is set by governance, and it is most often set to 0, meaning it is an option available for governance.